How to Pick the Best Medicare Advantage Plan for You

-A copay is usually a set dollar amount, for example, $45, you must pay when you receive a specific medical service.
-Some Medicare Advantage plans may charge a $0 copay for an office visit with a primary care doctor and some plans may charge a copay for visit with a primary care doctor.
-Many plans charge a copay for a visit with a specialist.
-If you have a PPO plan, the plan may charge you a higher copay for a visit to a doctor out-of-network.
-Preventative services may come with a $0 copay with some Medicare Advantage plans.
+Different Medicare Advantage plans may charge different copayments or coinsurance amounts.
+If you have a PPO plan, the plan may charge you a higher copayment or coinsurance for a visit to a doctor out-of-network.
+Preventative services may come with a $0 copayment with some Medicare Advantage plans.

-Some services you may have to pay a copay for are (this list is not exhaustive):
+Some services you may have to pay a copayment or coinsurance for are (this list may not include every service):

 - Emergency room visits